thoth-tech/documentation/docs/OnTrack/Task Submission & Redesign/Deliverables.md

   - Multiple images in [thoth-tech/documentation](https://github.com/thoth-tech/documentation/), as
     output from [Figma](https://www.figma.com/).

-- [ ] Modify the existing design of OnTrack/Doubtfire to conform with the completed and approved designs.
+- [ ] Modify the existing design of OnTrack to conform with the completed and approved designs.
   - Addition, subtraction, or alteration of the team fork of doubtfire-web.

 ### Back-end Oriented